SixLineStudio/InventorySystemX_Documantation/docs/tutorial-extras/RuntimeResizing.md

 location.
 For each size, we have to do it manually.
 This is not the most convenient way, but I did not think of another.
 For each size, we create a separate element and feed it into an array.
-This function is located in the evnt graph in the AC Inventory HUD Component.
+This function is located in the event graph in the AC Inventory HUD Component.
 For each size, we create a separate element and feed it into an array.

 ![img_8.png](..%2FImages_extras%2FAppearance%2Fimg_8.png)